Community Taskforce finalizes Lofton letter to DOJ, holds a Q&A with WPD

 One heavily talked about topic was the number of officers that have completed crisis intervention team training.

-Sgt.
-James Hook with WPD said, “We’ve tried to have a bench mark of 20-25% of our entire force CIT-trained.
-Currently, we have 131 of our officers, which is a little under 20 percent.”
+“We’ve tried to have a bench mark of 20-25% of our entire force CIT-trained.
+Currently, we have 131 of our officers, which is a little under 20%,” said Sgt.
+James Hook.

-Rogers added, “To think that there are sergeants, there are captains, there are regular officers out there who are making decisions that affect people’s lives for the rest of their lives, and they aren’t required to get Crisis Intervention Training (CIT) is highly concerning.”
+“To think that there are sergeants, there are captains, there are regular officers out there who are making decisions that affect people’s lives for the rest of their lives, and they aren’t required to get Crisis Intervention Training (CIT) is highly concerning,” Rogers added.

-WPD’s Interim Chief, Lemuel Moore, says there are several factors leading to the number of CIT-trained officers being below 20 percent.
+WPD’s Interim Chief Lemuel Moore says there are several factors leading to the number of CIT-trained officers being below 20%.

 Interim Chief Moore says WPD has to compete with other emergency departments to fill the 22 available seats for semiannual CIT training.
 He believes more funding would be needed for more classes.